 Feminist theory also studies the intersections of sex, gender, sexuality, race, nationality, and economic status.

+Feminism may conflict with multiculturalism.
 While muticulturalism necessitates the tolerance of foreign cultural practices, some of those practices might maintain an oppression of women that feminists find essentially intolerable and unacceptable.

+A characteristic of a society that has many different ethnic or national cultures mingling freely.
+It can also refer to political or social policies which support or encourage such a coexistence.
 Important in this is the idea that cultural practices, no matter how unusual, should be tolerated as a measure of respect.

 any style in art, architecture, literature, philosophy, etc., that reacts against an earlier modernist movement